akxyverse/Supply-chain-analytics-Dashboard/README.md

-# 📊 Supply Chain Analytics System
+# 📊 Supply Chain Analytics Dashboard

 A comprehensive data analytics system for analyzing supply chain delivery performance, agent efficiency, and operational insights using Python and interactive dashboards.